posted by AHIP

 Provider networks enable health plans to make care more affordable for consumers by negotiating better prices with physicians and hospitals in the network.
 Network providers agree not to bill consumers for more than the amount agreed upon between the health plan and provider, protecting consumers from “balance billing” and extra costs.

 Provider networks also allow health plans to select hospitals, physicians, and other providers that meet certain standards to be a part of their networks.
 This helps to ensure that consumers have access to high-quality and effective care.
-How do plans develop their networks?

 Kate Berry: Health plans evaluate doctors and hospitals for quality and safety performance before including them in a network.
 This involves ensuring that facilities and providers meet patient safety goals and credentialing standards.
 In fact, performance on quality measures is the key part of criteria used for provider selection and inclusion in a plan’s network—including high-value network plans.